Pubic hair serves several purposes, including disease prevention, maintaining optimal genital temperature, and friction reduction.

 Like other areas of the body, pubic hair does require regular cleaning.
 A person should wash their pubic area whenever they shower or bathe, just as they would other parts of their body.
 Keeping it clean can help prevent odor.

 Pubic hair grooming and removal are fairly common behaviors among adults.
-In fact, according to one 2015 study, 95% of the participants had removed their pubic hair at least once in the previous 4 weeks.
+In fact, according to one 2015 study,

 According to the same study, 60% of men and 24% of women were more likely to prefer a “hair-free” partner.